AlexSwensen/alexswensen.io/posts/2025-02-20_new-new-website.md

 - Add a database to the site - probably based in postgres so i can have an auth system
 - Add a comment system to the site - this way i can have a real conversation with people!

 I have more ideas, but I'm still working out the details before I announce them!

+If you want to checkout the repo, you can do so [here](https://github.com/AlexSwensen/alexswensen.io).

 Until next time, happy coding!